Read the affiliate disclosure page to find out how can you help BrowserHelp effortlessly and without spending any money. Read more

 And headless eCommerce platform offers the exact possibility to customize the shopper’s experience quickly and effortlessly.

-At the same time, according to another study, the customers on mobile platforms are more pleased if the stores remember their preferences and their past purchases.
+At the same time, according to another Think Google study, mobile platforms customers are more pleased if the stores remember their preferences and their past purchases.

 With the headless architecture, you can switch the customer’s history from the website to the mobile app or even their smartwatch.